21. The Principles of Obeying God’s Administrative Decrees and Commandments

 1. Man should not magnify himself, nor exalt himself.
 He should worship and exalt God.

-2. You should do anything that is beneficial to God’s work, and nothing that is detrimental to the benefits of God’s work.
+2. You should do anything that is beneficial to God’s work, and nothing that is detrimental to the interests of God’s work.
 You should defend God’s name, God’s testimony, and God’s work.

 4. Man has corrupt disposition and, moreover, he is possessed of emotions.
 As such, it is absolutely prohibited for two members of the opposite sex to work together when serving God.
 Any who are discovered doing so will be expelled, without exception—and no one is exempt.